merigrin/jolie/README.md

 ## Jolie

-Jolie is a open source application built with node.js for testing the Dwolla <a href="http://dwolla.com">ACH API</a>.
+Jolie is a open source application built for testing the Dwolla <a href="http://dwolla.com">ACH API</a>.

 ## To Deploy Application on Heroku you need